Accountability mechanisms

 The ICAC is primarily accountable through the:

-• NSW Parliament's Committee on the ICAC‚
+• Parliamentary Committee on the ICAC

 A committee with members from both houses of the NSW Parliament.
 This committee monitors the ICAC's performance of its functions and reports.